mbaldassarri/IaC_homelab/README.md

 ```

 ## Turn on NAS

-This script is responsible for turning on and off your remote NAS server (maybe within your local network).
-It is a pretty simple script that exposes two RESTFull APIs: /turnon and /turnoff.
+The script exposes two APIs: turnon and turnoff.
 The script sources (as well as the "id_rsa" private key to access the NAS server) will be copied over.
 Do not forget to copy your "id_rsa" key on the following path:

 ```